 Establishing Liability in a Wrongful Death Claim From Prescribed Drugs

 To establish liability in a wrongful death claim resulting from overmedication or improper medication in a nursing home, plaintiffs must prove that the nursing home was negligent.
 As well as, that their negligence caused the resident’s death.
 This may involve demonstrating that the nursing home failed to provide appropriate medical care.
-Also, staff members were inadequately trained in medication administration.
+Also, staff members may have inadequately been training in medication administration.

 Additionally, plaintiffs may need to prove that the nursing home knew about the unsafe conditions and didn’t take appropriate action.
 For example, if a resident had previously had adverse reactions to medication but was still taking it, this could be evidence of negligence on the nursing home’s part.